UniFlow: Towards Zero-Shot LiDAR Scene Flow for Autonomous Vehicles via Cross-Domain Generalization

 Abstract

-LiDAR scene flow is the task of estimating per-point 3D motion between two point clouds.
+LiDAR scene flow is the task of estimating per-point 3D motion between consecutive point clouds.
 Recent methods achieve centimeter-level accuracy on popular autonomous vehicle (AV) datasets, but are typically only trained and evaluated on a single sensor.
 In this paper, we aim to learn general motion priors that transfer to diverse and unseen LiDAR sensors.

 However, prior work in LiDAR semantic segmentation and 3D object detection demonstrate that naively training on multiple datasets yields worse performance than single dataset models.

-Interestingly, we find that this conventional wisdom does not hold for motion estimation, and that state-of-the-art scene flow methods greatly benefit from cross-dataset training.
+Interestingly, we find that this conventional wisdom does not hold for motion estimation, and that state-of-the-art scene flow methods greatly benefit from cross-dataset training without architectural modification.
 We posit that low-level tasks such as motion estimation may be less sensitive to sensor configuration; indeed, our analysis shows that models trained on fast-moving objects (e.g., from highway datasets) perform well on fast-moving objects, even across different datasets.

 Cross-Dataset Generalization Correlates with Velocity Distribution